Energy Efficient Cooling

 Industrial Systems Savings

-To put the running cost into perspective, the comparative air conditioning cassettes would cost around £2,500 a year to run.**
+Therefore the total cost for 168 hour continuous working week would be £22.18.
+To put it into perspective, the comparative air conditioning cassettes would cost around £48 a week to run.**

 Data Centre Systems Savings

 EcoCooling developed a calculator to estimate the possible energy savings for all of our systems, inputs include historical weather data and fan data.
 Cost analysis can be performed for any size data centre or telecoms room in most locations worldwide.
 Please contact email@example.com for more information for your location.

 CREC® systems have assisted both new build and retrofit data centres to achieve PUEs of below 1.1.
 The fans that drive air flow are the most significant energy consumer in the system, and the use of efficient electronically commutated motors is instrumental in minimising energy use.
 Exploiting EC fan technology can reduce the power required further, meaning PUEs of 1.05 are now achievable in optimum environments.
 See our data centre case studies page for more information.